-Board response and corresponding plan page numbers (s): 3, 4, 7, 15, 18, 26, 28, 39, 67.
+Board response and corresponding plan page numbers (s): 4, 5, 19, 35, 40, 64, 93, 94.

-Texoma has strong partnerships with their two community colleges, secondary educators, economic developers, and employers as evidenced by the industry-sector outreach targeting Manufacturing and Healthcare.
+Texoma has strong partnerships with our two community colleges, secondary educators, economic developers, and employers as evidenced by the industry-sector outreach targeting Manufacturing and Healthcare.
 Strong partnerships can be seen through local financial assistance provided by local economic developers, Grayson College, and workforce in purchasing economic modeling software which resides at the board and is used to benefit our entire region.
 These same partners are offering scholarship assistance to in-school youth to complete the Level I and II Manufacturing Technology Certificate programs developed by the middle-skills Manufacturing Committee.
-Our partnerships with multiple agencies including Vocational Rehabilitation, the Southern Oklahoma Workforce Board, Texoma Council of Governments, local housing authorities, homeless shelters, and libraries all contribute to our strategic goal of partnerships working together to align systems and outcomes and provide support to joint customers and employers.
+Two of our economic development partners are also providing financial assistance to support our Career Navigator program where staff work with both middle and high school students to help them identify and plan for their future careers.
+Our partnerships with multiple agencies including Vocational Rehabilitation, the Southern Oklahoma Workforce Board, Texoma Council of Governments, local housing authorities, homeless shelters, and libraries all contribute to our strategic goal of partners working together to align systems and outcomes and provide support to joint customers and employers.

 Economic developers, educators, and employers have collaborated to build a website to promote local employers and employment opportunities.
-The website is called 'Made

-In Texoma' and is located at: http://madeintexoma.com.
+The website is called 'Made In Texoma' and is located at: http://madeintexoma.com.
 The website is targeted to parents, students, and educators and exists to increase awareness of products made in our area and 'Cool Jobs' that are available throughout the Texoma Workforce Development Area in the areas of resources for teachers, manufacturing, healthcare, and customer service.
-On this site is a collection of videos, industry profiles, Texoma's teacher externship program (Business Education for Teachers), and Resources for Teacher.
+On this site is a collection of videos, industry profiles, Texoma's teacher externship program (Business Education for Teachers), and Resources for Teachers.
 This site also contains lesson plans and information for educators to use in the classroom to highlight skill sets necessary for today's manufacturing community.